 Key Research Areas

 - Insect Vectored Plant Diseases

 - Dairy Phosphorous Management and Surface Water Protection

 - Stephenville center researchers have developed new methods of screening water and soil samples to mitigate bacterial contamination of watersheds.

-- Stephenville scientists developed an in vitro embryo production and transfer system to improve summer fertility in commercial or dairy cows, this advance save the industry $40 million annually.
+- Stephenville scientists developed an in-vitro embryo production and transfer system to improve summer fertility in commercial or dairy cows, this advance saves the industry $40 million annually.

 - Stephenville center researchers developed strategies to increase waste management efficiency by 45% through on-dairy phosphorus recycling, which saves dairy producers $900 in land purchase or lease costs.

 - Peanut germplasm collection

 - Using fire ant pathogens as biocontrol measures with existing bait treatments.
 Contact Researcher

 - Overlapping pathogens shared by native bees and honey bees.
 Contact Researcher

 - Plant germplasm characterization/genotyping by sequencing.
 Contact Researcher

 - Environmental impacts of concentrated animal feeding operations.
 Contact Researcher